 All containers must fit into a clear 1 quart (1 liter) zip top bag.
 Each passenger is allowed to have one liquids bag only, which can limit how many toiletries you can bring on a plane.

-So knowing these liquids rules, normally you’d only be allowed to bring small bottles of hand sanitizer.
-They’d have to be 3.4 ounces or smaller and fit into your liquids bag.
+So knowing these liquids rules, you are only allowed to bring small bottles of hand sanitizer.
+They have to be 3.4 ounces or smaller and fit into your liquids bag.

 Current TSA rules for bringing hand sanitizer on a plane